yashmadan123/MCW-Enterprise-class-networking/Whiteboard design session/WDS trainer guide - Enterprise-class networking in Azure.md

 4. For the time being, all internet traffic must be passed through an on-premises intrusion detection or prevention system to comply with company policy.

-5. All the incoming traffic must be inspected in order to ensure protection against SQL injections, cross-site scripting and other web attacks such as http protocol violation etc.
+5. All the incoming traffic must be inspected to ensure protection against SQL injections, cross-site scripting and other web attacks such as HTTP protocol violation, etc.

-6. All traffic targeting the cloud-based marketing web app will not be passed through on premises network.
+6. All traffic targeting the cloud-based marketing web app will not be passed through on-premises network.
 An alternative cloud-native security solution is required.

-7. URL based routing, redirection, SSL termination will need to be implemented on the FW/LB level for the new cloud web apps.
+7. URL based routing, redirection, and SSL termination will need to be implemented on the FW/LB level for the new cloud web apps.

-8. DDoS protection plan must be configured for the Virtual Network which will host the Data and Web tiers of the core banking application.
+8. A DDoS protection plan must be configured for the Virtual Network which will host the Data and Web tiers of the core banking application.

 9. All traffic that goes in and out of Azure virtual networks must be filtered and passed through a firewall appliance.

-10. All traffic that goes through ExpressRoute circuit needs to be distributed based on business units and will have granular control of circuit distributions.
+10. All traffic that goes through the ExpressRoute circuit needs to be distributed based on business units and will have granular control of circuit distributions.

-11. ExpressRoute circuits need to be link together to make a private network so that data can directly exchange between offices.
+11. ExpressRoute circuits need to be linked together to make a private network so that data can directly exchange between offices.

 ### Customer objections